ian7050/ian7050.github.io/README.md

 # Recommendation

  - We found that on a subscription basis, Dan Rhodes is the best option to work with because the Return on Investment [1,065,000$] is greather than the other two options [642,000$ and 484,000$].
+ - Is possible to go further by analyzing the expect ROI with the youtubers with the most total views and the most videos uploaded to have a bigger picture on the options that our client have.

+##### Note

+ - to be updated...